ImangazalievM/CleanArchitectureManifest/README.md

 1. Separation into layers
 2. Inversion of Control

-Let's look at each of them.
+Let's take a closer look at them.

 **1. Separating into layers**

-The sense of this principle is in the separation whole app code into layers.
+The main idea of this principle is separating whole app into layers.
 In general we have three layers:

 1. Presentation layer
 2. Domain layer (business logic)
 3. Data layer

 **2.Inversion of Control**